rixx/speedslides/slides.md

 ---

 <!--
-together with some other lovely people you'll also see on stage here in the coming days.
+**Second time** I also ran DjangoCon Europe in Heidelberg together with some lovely people who you'll see up here in the coming days

+**Third time** and ran DjangoCon Europe
 -->

 ---